SirTimme/alpagotchi/README.md

 ![AlpagotchiIMG](src/main/resources/Alpagotchi.png)

-# Alpagotchi
+# Alpagotchi | Alpaca + Tamagotchi

-Alpagotchi (Alpaca + Tamagotchi) allows any user to create and take care of an individual alpaca.
+Alpagotchi allows any user to create and take care of an individual alpaca.  \
 Items can be bought to satisfy hunger and thirst and work can be done to earn money for the items.

 ## Commands